This initiative proposes a simple idea:

 I hope this message finds you well.

-I am writing to share a public participation initiative focused on improving understanding of how the electoral system operates in practice, and encouraging greater participation through clarity and engagement.
+I am writing to share Counted In Your Name, a public education and participation initiative focused on improving understanding of how the UK electoral system operates in practice, and encouraging greater participation through clarity and engagement.

-As part of this initiative, a symbolic “baton” is being carried between local authorities to represent continuity, shared responsibility, and public participation.
-This message forms part of that process and is being shared directly with councils following local engagement and outreach.
+As part of this initiative, a symbolic baton is being carried between local areas and authorities to represent continuity, shared responsibility, and public participation.
+This message forms part of that process and is being shared with local representatives following civic engagement and outreach.

-This initiative is being shared with local authorities to encourage awareness and consideration at the community level.
-Local councils play a key role in civic engagement and are well positioned to contribute to discussions around participation and representation.
+This initiative is being shared with local authorities and elected representatives to encourage awareness and consideration at community level.
+Local councils play an important role in civic engagement and are well placed to contribute to discussions around participation, representation, and public understanding.

 I would welcome any thoughts or feedback you may have.